-Bristol Charities owns two almshouses in Bristol and one in Monmouthshire, offering 73 flats for older people which provide the opportunity to lead independent lives in a safe and supported environment.
+Bristol Charities owns three almshouses in Bristol and one in Monmouthshire, offering 73 flats for older people which provide the opportunity to lead independent lives in a safe and supported environment.

 As well as being a member of the National Association of Almshouses, the Charity is a Registered Provider of Social Housing.